secretnodes/secretnodes.org/docs/swap.md

 The token swap requires ongoing efforts / coordination to ensure it runs smoothly.
 For this reason it doesn't seem reasonble to expect it to continue forever, everyone is committed to running the swap for a reasonable amount of time so everyone is assured to get a minimum of 90 days to swap once the process officially starts.

+## What happens to my burned ENG?

+The ENG is provably sent to an address no one has control over by the end user or participating exchange.
+More details on the specifics will released as the process continues.
+A 3rd party overview on industry best practices can be found [here](https://cointelegraph.com/explained/token-burning-explained).

+## Can I convert my SCRT back to ENG if I change my mind?

+No. This was designed to be a one way process and as such cannot be reversed.

+## What will happen to the ENG token?

+The only use of the ENG token going forward is through the Burn ENG for SCRT!
+There is no other use for ENG now and there will not be utility added in the future.
+[The Enigma team has stated they are committed to developing the enigma protocol powered by SCRT](https://blog.enigma.co/the-enigma-mainnet-has-launched-3bd0d40fe80d).

 ## Feedback
 Here are the locations we are tracking feedback on the proposals related to the swap.